 Previously brands may have shied away from associating their products with waste or supposedly “imperfect” materials, but many are now actually seeking out these ingredients to lower their emissions and to add extra meaning to their products.

 Elvis and Kresse is a handbag company famous for turning old firehoses into luxury products.
 It now does the same with Burberry leather off-cuts and donates 50% of its profits to charities.
 Taking a similar approach, Toast Beer is made using surplus bread from artisan bakeries and sandwich manufacturers to tackle food waste.

 Finally, Discarded is a sweet vermouth from William Grant & Sons that is infused with cascara, a deep red berry of the coffee plant leftover from coffee production.
 Billions of tonnes of cascara are thrown away globally each year.
 While promoting the sustainable properties of the beverage, William Grant was also keen to highlight that quality has not been impaired in any way.
 “Cascara is deep, complex, rich and fruity in flavour, which makes the vermouth more accessible and versatile in mixology,” the brand ambassador behind the concept commented at launch.

 Brands are starting to wake-up to the role that waste can play in making their logistics more efficient and in helping to promote their commitment to sustainability.
-Keep an eye on the GDR blog over the next couple of the weeks as in part two of this series we will talk to Theresa Millard, sustainability and stewardship project manager at Kohler, about the Kohler WasteLAB.
+Click here to read part two of this series, a fascinating interview with Theresa Millard, sustainability and stewardship project manager at Kohler.